Roasted acorn squash is a delicious and simple Fall side dish. It’s made of acorn squash and a sprinkling of spices.

 Ingredients

-- Acorn squash — to pick the perfect squash, choose one that feels heavy for its size and has blemish-free skin.
+- Acorn squash — To pick the perfect squash, choose one that feels heavy for its size and has blemish-free skin.
 It should be dark green but may have an orange spot or two.
 Make sure the squash feels firm and doesn’t have soft spots.

-- Olive oil — you can also use any oil of your choice.
+- Olive oil — You can also use any oil of your choice.

 - Seasoning — I season my acorn squash with paprika, garlic powder, dried oregano, salt, and pepper.